Appalachian League leads off in minor league contraction - WHIZ News

 MLB and USA Baseball said they are communicating with the NCAA to ensure participation does not detract from college eligibility, which presumably means players in the league no longer will be paid.

+Appalachian League Commissioner Dan Moushon said his communities viewed the change positively and he anticipates facilities will continue to be upgraded.

+“We’re grateful to Major League Baseball for preserving this tradition and for following through on their commitment to keep baseball in your communities,” he said.
+“We’re exited and proud that our league is a model on how to retain baseball in your community and to mark this moment, all off our clubs will overgo a rebranding.”

 Each team will be scheduled for a 54-game regular season with wood bats, and the two organizations will support staffing and administration.
-Former major leagues will provide instruction.
+USA Baseball will be in charge of operation.

+The league could be in competition with the Cape Cod League for top amateur talent.
+The 10-team Cape League has long been the No. 1 summer ball destination for college freshmen, sophomores and juniors.
+Many top college players are drafted after their junior season and don’t participate in summer leagues the year they anticipate signing, meaning the deepest crop of talent for summer league is usually freshmen and sophomores.

-The 10 teams in the league will change their names and logos to “incorporate symbols and images important to their respective local communities,” according to MLB and USA Baseball.
+The 10 teams in the Appalachian League will change their names and logos to “incorporate symbols and images important to their respective local communities,” according to MLB and USA Baseball.

+West Virginia’s two U.S. senators, Democrat Joe Manchin and Republican Shelley Moore Capito, appeared at the Zoom news conference to thank MLB and minor league officials.

+“I think this is a great day for southern West Virginia,” Capito said.
+“Overall I think it’s an exciting way for families to join together in an affordable way to join and watch great baseball.”

 The 10 teams that were scheduled to be in the Appalachian League at the Rookie Advanced level in 2020 were: